LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-In each of the above nonlinear residual functions, if :math:`f^I(t,y)` depends nonlinearly on :math:`y` then :eq:`Residual` corresponds to a nonlinear system of equations; if instead :math:`f^I(t,y)` depends linearly on :math:`y` then this is a linear system of equations.
+In each of the above nonlinear residual functions, if :math:`f^I(t,y)` depends nonlinearly on :math:`y` then :eq:`ARKODE_Residual` corresponds to a nonlinear system of equations; if instead :math:`f^I(t,y)` depends linearly on :math:`y` then this is a linear system of equations.